Sukhoi Su-30MKI: Operational history

 The Sukhoi Su-30MKI is the most potent fighter jet in service with the Indian Air Force in the late 2000s.
 The MKIs are often fielded by the IAF in bilateral and multilateral air exercises.
 In 2004, India sent Su-30MKs, the initial variant of the Su-30MKI, to take part in war games with the United States Air Force (USAF) during Cope India 04.
 The results have been widely publicised, with the Indians winning "90% of the mock combat missions" against the USAF's F-15C.
-The parameters of the exercise heavily favored the IAF; none of the six 3rd Wing F-15Cs were equipped with the newer long-range, active electronically scanned array (AESA) radars and, at India's request, the U.S. agreed to mock combat at 3-to-1 odds and without the use of simulated long-range, radar-guided AIM-120 AMRAAMs for beyond-visual-range kills.
+The parameters of the exercise heavily favoured the IAF; none of the six 3rd Wing F-15Cs were equipped with the newer long-range, active electronically scanned array (AESA) radars and, at India's request, the US agreed to mock combat at 3-to-1 odds and without the use of simulated long-range, radar-guided AIM-120 AMRAAMs for beyond-visual-range kills.
 In Cope India 05, the Su-30MKIs reportedly beat the USAF's F-16s.

 India exercised its Su-30MKIs against the Royal Air Force's Tornado ADVs in October 2006.
 This was the first large-scale bilateral aerial exercise with any foreign air force during which the IAF used its Su-30MKIs extensively.
 This exercise was also the first in 43 years with the RAF.
 During the exercise, the RAF Air Chief Marshal Glenn Torpy was given permission by the IAF to fly the MKI.
 RAF's Air Vice Marshal, Christopher Harper, praised the MKI's dogfight ability, calling it "absolutely masterful in dogfights".